Prince William County, Virginia: Transportation

 Manassas Regional Airport lies near its namesake city; for commercial passengers, both Dulles Airport and Ronald Reagan Washington National Airport are located nearby.

-Public busing in the county is provided by the Potomac and Rappahannock Transportation Commission.
+Public bus service in the county is provided by the Potomac and Rappahannock Transportation Commission.
 Services provided by PRTC include OmniRide, OmniLink, and OmniMatch.

 The county is served by both Virginia Railway Express (VRE) lines.
 The Manassas line has the Manassas Park, Manassas, and Broad Run / Airport stations.
 The Fredericksburg line has the Woodbridge, Rippon, and Quantico stations.
 The Manassas, Quantico and Woodbridge stations are also served by Amtrak.